Butterfly Conservation: Activities

 Butterfly Conservation operates three of the world’s largest butterfly and moth recording schemes, which together have gathered more than 60 million records.

-This includes the world’s largest butterfly survey - the Big Butterfly Count, launched in 2010).
-The citizen science survey encourages people to spot and record common butterflies and two day-flying moths during three weeks of high summer.
+This includes the world's largest butterfly survey, the Big Butterfly Count.
+This citizen science survey encourages people to spot and record common butterflies and two day-flying moths during three weeks of high summer.

 The charity also runs a number of moths schemes and conservation activities focusing solely on the conservation of moths that people can get involved in.

 Butterfly Conservation produces three editions of its membership magazine Butterfly every year.
 The magazine is distributed to members, institutions, conservation bodies and others interested or involved in the conservation of butterflies, moths and related wildlife.
 The publication has an estimated readership of 60,000.

-BC celebrated its 50th anniversary year in 2018.
-Sir David Attenborough became President of the society in 1998.

-Function of the organisation

-Butterfly Conservation is the UK charity dedicated to saving butterflies and moths.

-Why butterflies and moths matter: Butterflies and moths are important parts of the ecosystem.
-They are beautiful and inspirational and people enjoy seeing them in their gardens and the countryside.
-They are sensitive to change and their fortunes help us assess the health of our environment.
-Two-thirds of butterfly and moth species are in decline.
-This is a warning that cannot be ignored.